 Ms. Goggins was the Worldwide Chairman, Consumer Group at Johnson & Johnson prior to March 2011.
 Ms. Haddad was the President and Chief Executive Officer of The Hospital for Sick Children prior to January 2014.
-Mr. Kepler was Executive Vice President, Business Services, Chief Sustainability Officer and Chief Information Officer at The Dow Chemical Company prior to October 2014.
-Mr. Ketcham was Chairman and Chief Executive Officer of West Fraser Timber Co.
-Ltd. prior to March 2013.
-Mr. Levitt was Non-Executive Co-Chair at Osler, Hoskin & Harcourt LLP from September 2012 to July 2014.
-Counsel at Osler, Hoskin & Harcourt LLP from January 2011 to September 2012, and Co-Chair at Osler, Hoskin & Harcourt LLP prior to January 2011.
+Mr. Halde was President and Chief Executive Officer of the Business Development Bank of Canada prior to July 2015.
+Mr. Kepler was Executive Vice President at the Dow Chemical Company from October 2014 to January 2015 and Executive Vice President, Business Services, Chief Sustainability Officer and Chief Information Officer at The Dow Chemical Company prior to October 2014.
+Mr. Levitt was Non-Executive Co-Chair at Osler, Hoskin & Harcourt LLP from September 2012 to July 2014, Counsel at Osler, Hoskin & Harcourt LLP from January 2011 to September 2012, and Co-Chair at Osler, Hoskin & Harcourt LLP prior to January 2011.
 Prior to becoming Vice-Chair of Osler, Hoskin & Harcourt LLP in July 2014, Mr. MacGibbon was Senior Counsel to Deloitte LLP (Canada) from June 2012 to December 2013, and Managing Partner and Chief Executive of Deloitte LLP (Canada) prior to June 2012; Mr. MacGibbon was also Global Managing Director, Quality, Strategy and Communications of Deloitte Touche Tohmatsu Limited from June 2011 to September 2013.
 Prior to commencing his current role as Group President and Chief Executive Officer of the Bank on November 1, 2014, Mr. Masrani was Chief Operating Officer of the Bank from July 2013 to October 31, 2014, and Group Head, U.S. Personal and Commercial Banking of the Bank and President and Chief Executive Officer, TD Bank US Holding Company and TD Bank, N.A. prior to July 2013.
 Mr. Mohamed was President and Chief Executive Officer of Rogers Communications Inc. prior to December 2013.

-Each director will hold office until the next annual meeting of shareholders of the Bank, which is scheduled for March 26, 2015.
+Each director will hold office until the next annual meeting of shareholders of the Bank, which is scheduled for March 31, 2016.
 Information concerning the nominees proposed for election as directors at the meeting will be contained in the management proxy circular of the Bank in respect of the meeting.

-The following table sets forth the Committees of the Bank's Board, the members of each Committee as at December 3, 2014 and each Committee's key responsibilities.
+The following table sets forth the Committees of the Bank's Board, the members of each Committee as at December 2, 2015 and each Committee's key responsibilities.